siemens/gencmpclient/README.md

 This library should work with any flavor of Linux, including [Cygwin](https://www.cygwin.com/), potentially running on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).

-The following development tools are required.
+The following network and development tools are required.
+* SSH (tested with OpenSSH 7.4 and 7.9)
+* wget (tested with versions 1.18 and 1.20)
-* Git (tested with versions 2.11.0 and 2.19.2)
+* Git (tested with versions 2.11.0 and 2.20)
 * GNU make (tested with versions 4.1 and 4.2.1)
 * GNU C compiler (tested with versions 5.4.0 and 7.3.0)
 * OpenSSL (version >= 1.0.2) with header files